-Category Description Variable label inflows technicians Variable name ein_bf_tec Data type Numerical Origin ВеН Detailed description This variable contains the number of inflows of employed technicians according to the Blossfeld classification of occupations.
-Detailed information on the definition of inflows can be found in Section 5.2.2.1.
-Detailed information on the Blossfeld classification of occupations can be found in Section 5.1.8.1.
+Category Description Variable label Inflows technicians Variable name ein_bf_tec Data type Numerical Origin ВеН Detailed description This variable contains the number of inflows of employed technicians according to the Blossfeld classification of occupations.
+Detailed information on the definition of inflows can be found in Inflows (ein_ges).
+Detailed information on the Blossfeld classification of occupations can be found in No. agricultural occupations (az_bf_agr).
 Sensitive variable No Notes Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable has significant gaps for 2011.
-From 2012 onwards the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Section 4.6).

-Category Description This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.
+From 2012 onwards, the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Section 4.6).
+This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.